gingerchew/ginger.wtf-2024/src/posts/look-ma-im-published.md

 With a generic thumbs up, I wrote up another 1500 words about the topic I pitched, and now, [I'm officially a web dev blogger/article writer/words type person](https://piccalil.li/blog/functional-custom-elements-the-easy-way/).

-Granted, I have already blogged about web dev stuff on this site so "official" is doing some heavy lifting.
+Granted, I have already blogged about web dev stuff on my own site so "official" is doing some heavy lifting.